INL/BlackLab/core/src/site/markdown/getting-started.md

     git checkout dev

 Install a recent JDK (Java Development Kit).
 If you're on Linux, you can use your package manager to do this (OpenJDK is fine too).
+Note that you will need at least JDK version 8 (i.e. openjdk-1.8.0) to use the latest BlackLab versions.

 BlackLab is built using [Maven](http://maven.apache.org/), a popular Java build tool.
 [Install Maven](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html) (use your package manager if on Linux), change into the BlackLab directory, and build the library: